 Set recurring time windows when apps are automatically blocked — e.g. social media blocked 9am–5pm every weekday.

 Give any app a daily time budget — e.g. 30 minutes of YouTube per day.
-When the budget is used up, FocusFlow blocks it for the rest of the day.
+When the budget runs out, it's blocked for the rest of the day.

 Configure how hard it is to disable your own blocking rules mid-session.
 Make it easy, require a PIN, or lock it until the session ends.